Embassy of Russia, Luxembourg: History of Château de Beggen

 When Barbanson died in 1946, his widow and daughter waived their rights of inheritance, and the property passed to a charitable fund set up in 1913 by Edmée Tesch.
 On 2 March 1948, the governing council of the fund decided to sell the property, and in 1949 a Belgian businessman bought the property for 4.2 million Belgian francs.
-From 1950–1956 the property was utilised as a hotel named Hôtel des Forges.
+From 1950 to 1956 the property was utilised as a hotel named Hôtel des Forges.
 The hotel was rented during 1951 as the first headquarters of the High Authority of the European Coal and Steel Community, predecessor of the European Commission, that had just been born.

 In 1956 the château was rented by the Soviet Union to allow their diplomatic mission in Luxembourg to open.
 During the Hungarian Revolution of 1956 the mission was attacked by a group of demonstrators, and the ground floor of the château sustained considerable damage.
 On 5 June 1973 the château and an adjacent 2.8 hectare plot of land was sold to the Embassy of the Soviet Union for 8.5 million francs.

-From 2005–2009 the château underwent extensive renovation and reconstruction, and the interiors were restored to their former glory.
+From 2005 to 2009 the château underwent extensive renovation and reconstruction, and the interiors were restored to their former glory.
 During the works, which cost some four million euros, embassy staff worked temporarily in other buildings on the site.
 The ambassador, who normally utilised the château as his official residence, was also required to find other accommodations, and embassy functions were hosted in the Grand Théâtre.
 The damaged mosaics in the château were restored using expensive procedures; rotten wooden doors, walls and ceilings were reproduced; and the château was fitted with furniture manufactured in Italy and accessories purchased in the antiques markets.
 Emile Hengen of Tageblatt called the renovated château the 'most magnificent' embassy in Luxembourg.

 In September 2009, the château was a major attraction of European Heritage Days in Luxembourg, and some 300 members of the public visited the property.